Awanit512/HactoberFest-2K21-5-1-2-/README.md

 ###### GitHub repository URLs will reference both the username associated with the owner of the repository, as well as the repository name.

-###### When you’re on the main page for the repository, you’ll see a button to "Star" and “Fork” the repository on your upper right-hand side of the page, underneath your user icon.
+###### When you’re on the main page of the repository, you’ll see a button to "Star" and “Fork” the repository on your upper right-hand side of the page, underneath your user icon.

 ### 3. 🔰Clone the Repository